 We used to take on isolated projects like website re-designs or lead generation campaigns, but we kept finding the same thing: basic assumptions

 and positioning were off-target and real opportunities were being missed.

 We also found clients were using various external providers for different disciplines, and no-one was keeping an eye on over-arching strategy and

 These days we take care of the lot shebang for them, so there is full accountability with no gaps, overlaps or blame-shifting.

 The big picture

-and businesses at a deep level.
-We attend their board meetings and advise them at a strategic level.
+We also often attend our client's board meetings and advise them on marketing at a strategic level.

-Using precision marketing processes, we execute unique marketing strategies that help them grow global businesses, via logical, sequenced, measured
+Using Precision Marketing Processes, we execute unique marketing strategies that help Aussie Tech Companies grow sustainable local and global businesses,

 Our clients love it and so will you.
-Why not call us for a chat?
+Why not contact me for a chat?